 By the nature of their age, inexperience, and training requirements, athletes cannot expect to function as their own best business advocates as individuals.
 And with each athlete being represented by federation-sanctioned agents, or in some cases unregistered agents, there is neither enough collective power, nor an alternative competitive opportunity to influence the status quo.
 In all regards, this sport remains a closed shop with an imbalanced – and, at times, capricious – power structure.

-Thus, as long as the athletes remain atomized, their best interests will never be realized when stood up against the powerful international bodies and sponsors that currently hold sway and which don’t regard the athletes as part of their primary mission, only cogs to be arranged for the betterment of it.
+Thus, as long as the athletes remain atomized, their best interests will never be realized when stood up against the powerful international bodies and sponsors that currently hold sway and which don’t regard the athletes as part of their primary mission, only cogs to be arranged for the betterment of their own causes.
 The constituency of athletes, in fact, has no standard bearer.

 If only it were that benign.
 The stories of excess, duress, and transgress against athletes are legion.
-In the past year former England Athletics team manager Ian Ladbrooke, who also served as elite athlete coordinator for three IAAF Gold Label road races in India, finally confessed to having cheated athletes (mainly Kenyan) to the tune of a minimum $330,000 in prize money over a several year stretch.
-Yet, despite all the problems and complaints about the missing funds, even after the transgressions were thoroughly reported by journalist Pat Butcher on his Globe Runner blog ( Road Rage), the IAAF still awarded the races in Delhi, Mumbai, and Bangalore Gold Label status.
+In the past year, former England Athletics team manager Ian Ladbrooke, who also served as elite athlete coordinator for three IAAF Gold Label road races in India, finally confessed to having cheated athletes (mainly Kenyan) to the tune of a minimum $330,000 in prize money over a several year stretch.
+Yet, despite all the problems and complaints about the missing funds, even after the transgressions were thoroughly reported by journalist Pat Butcher on his Globe Runner blog (Road Rage), the IAAF still awarded the races he oversaw in Delhi, Mumbai, and Bangalore Gold Label status.

 “The point is, the international governing body doesn’t want to protect athletes in any way, shape, or form,” said Zane Branson, a working agent who represents many Kenyan runners.
 “The problems in India were all documented, yet there was nothing forthcoming from the IAAF.
 So it went from a small problem to a major problem.
 And though a well-known athlete could take the hit, it really hurt the guys who made only $2000-$3000.
 Their families depended on those earnings, and it devastated some families.”

 One lesson learned from competition is that when not pushed from behind or lured from the front we tend to unconsciously settle.
-Over the course of the last thirty years, this sport has allowed just such a benign acceptance to slowly reduce its position in the ranks of sports until it now seems not only its plight, but its due to be so far behind the leaders.
+Over the course of the last thirty years, this sport has allowed just such a benign acceptance to slowly reduce its position in the ranks of world sports until it now seems that niche status is not only its plight, but its due to be so far behind the leaders.

 Recall in Beijing 2008 how track was unceremoniously hip-checked off the Olympic prime-time stage by TV executives who lobbied the IOC in order to make room for the more commercially marketable sports of swimming (think Michael Phelps) and gymnastics (think hair gel and bird-like psyches).
 What track athletes required was representation of standing to protect its root-and-branch prerogatives, the pruning of which should have invited intercession.
 None was forthcoming.